Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 * test case dependency
 * capture screenshots on test failures

-Though these are not supported by selenium inherently all of them can be achieved by using language specific libraries.
+Though these are not supported by Selenium inherently all of them can be achieved by using language specific libraries.

 .. note:: It may be possible to add this functionality by the addition of user